-American Express allows you to transfer Membership Rewards points in 1,000-point increments (except jetBlue, which allows transfers of 250 points at a time) to any of the partners listed in the table above.
+American Express allows you to transfer Membership Rewards points in 1,000-point increments (except jetBlue, which allows transfers of 250 points at a time) to any of the American Express transfer partners listed in the table above.
 Just how many points you'll get will depend on each partner's transfer ratio.

-Thrifty Tip #1: You’ll need an account with that airline or hotel chain before you start the transfer.
-No matter the airline or hotel, creating one of these accounts is gree and only takes a few minutes.
+Thrifty Tip: You’ll need an account with that airline or hotel chain before you start the transfer.
+No matter the airline or hotel, creating one of these accounts is free and only takes a few minutes.

-From here, scroll down to the “Ready to Redeem?” section of the page and click the “Transfer Points” tab and then hit “View All” when it pops up below.
+From here, scroll down to the “Ready to Redeem?” section of the page and click the “Transfer Points” tab, then hit “View All” when it pops up below.

-And voila: All your transfer partner options will pop up.
-Any loyalty accounts you’ve already linked will hover at the top of the page.
+And voila: All your Amex transfer partner options will pop up.
 And any current transfer bonuses will be highlighted with some handy orange text and a big “OFFER” sticker.

-Just beware: Once your transfer goes through, you can’t pull those miles back into your Amex account.
-That makes it critical to do your research and make sure sending your miles to that partner is the best way to go, and that the award tickets you want to book are available to book using points and miles.
+Just beware: Once your transfer goes through, you can’t pull those points back into your Amex account.
+That makes it critical to do your research and make sure sending your American Express Membership Rewards to that partner is the best way to go, and that the award tickets you want to book are available to book using points and miles.

-Once you've decided where you want to transfer your points and linked the account, you're ready.
-Just click on the account and enter how many points you want to transfer over.
+Once you've decided where you want to transfer your Amex points and linked the account, you're ready.
+Just click on the account and enter how many Amex points you want to transfer over.

 With a handful of different transfer ratios, it can be difficult to keep track of how many miles you'll actually get.
 Luckily, Amex makes it very clear just how it shakes out, as you can see here with JetBlue.

 Once you're done, just hit confirm and transfer those points.
 Most of these transfers will clear instantly, but a handful of partners take 12 to 48 hours or more.
 Check out the chart above to get a sense of how long it may take to get those miles in your account.

 Thrifty Tip: Want to combine with a spouse, friend, or family member?
-If you add them as an authorized user, American Express allows you to transfer Membership Rewards directly to their own airline or hotel accounts.
+If you add them as an authorized user, American Express allows you to transfer Membership Rewards directly to their own airline or hotel accounts (after a waiting period).